fusepoolP3/p3-entry-resource/README.md

 ### Eclipse

 The projects comes with eclipse configuration files so that they can be used with [bndtools](http://bndtools.org/).
 Just import both project into an empty eclipse workspace.
+As it is written in Scala you also need the [Scala IDE Plugin](http://scala-ide.org/).

  * Note that you cannot clone the project out of eclipse, as it is not an eclipse project but an eclipse workspace
  * Install the bndtools befotre opening the workspace